gemmarepiso/gemmarepiso/_teaching/teaching9.md

 language comprehension
 - Interpret experimental data to investigate language comprehension
-- Implement research methods in psycholinguistics by designing a research experiment on speech perception, speech production, word learning or sentence parsing
+- Implement research methods in psycholinguistics by designing a research experiment on speech perception, speech production, word learning or sentence parsing.